kuzzleio/sdk-java/doc/3/core-classes/kuzzle/connect/index.md

 Connects to Kuzzle using the subsequent protocol `connect` method.

-Subsequent call have no effect if the SDK is already connected.
+Subsequent calls have no effect if the SDK is already connected.

 ## Arguments